Jagroop-Dev/Playnite-Animated-Covers/README.md

 In Playnite, install both:
 - **Extra Metadata Loader**
 - **Extra Metadata Fullscreen Mode Helper**
+- **TrailerLovers Fullscreen theme**

+### 3. Close Playnite fully

-### 3. Install the modified TrailerLovers theme
+### 4. Install the modified TrailerLovers theme
-Download the theme from this repository and place it in your Playnite themes folder:
+Download the modified theme from this repository and place it in your Playnite themes folder:

 ```
 C:\Users\[yourusername]\AppData\Local\Playnite\Themes\Fullscreen
 ```
 Replace the existing TrailerLovers folder with the one from this repo.

-### 4. Close Playnite fully

 ### 5. Apply the XAML patch to your theme